themadrussian/cordova-react-hmr-template/README.md

 See [this](http://stackoverflow.com/questions/24381216/no-provisioning-profiles-with-a-valid-signing-identity-i-e-certificate-and-pri) answer on details.

 ## Icons, Splashscreens and such
 I recommend using ionic for that.
-Easy instructions here: http://blog.ionic.io/automating-icons-and-splash-screens/ There is an icon.png file in the root folder, replace that with your own icon file.
+Easy instructions [here](http://blog.ionic.io/automating-icons-and-splash-screens/) There is an ```icon.png``` file in the root folder, replace that with your own icon file.

 # Start Development